fedeghe/instanceBox/README.md

 ### build and run test
 - npm install
-- npm run build (let it run OR stop it when quiet)
-- npm run serve (serve on localhost:9999)
+- npm run build (let it run OR stop it when quiet, serve on localhost:9999)
 - npm test (run puppeteer basic tests)